wythers/sm/README.md

-# sm
+# State machine
-A state machine drives the event sourcing process
+A state machine drives the event sourcing process, it has two major functions:
+1. Validate commands and generate events.
+2. Apply event to update state.